casouri/collab-mode/src/README.md

 you can either use a transform function that satisfies them, or use a control algorithm that avoids them.

-Most OT algorithm uses a transform function that satisfies TP1 and a control algorithm that avoids TP2.
-COT does exactly that.
-For IP2 and IP3, COT avoids both with its control algorithm, and our algorithm does the same.
+COT avoids both IP2 and IP3 in its control algorithm, and our algorithm does the same.

 IP2 says sequentially transforming an operation o against another operation o₁ and its inverse I(o₁) should end up giving you o back.
 This sounds trivially satisfiable but isn’t.
-A trivial example: let o = del(0, abc), o₁=del(0, abc).
+A trivial example: let o = del(0, abc), o₁ = del(0, abc).
 With a normal transform function, you’ll end up with del(0, "").
 To avoid IP2, you just need to make sure you never transform ops sequentially against an op and its inverse.

 IP3 is a bit more complicated.
-In essence, it says transformed inverse of an op should be equal to the inverse of transformed op.
-The formal definition is this: let o₁ and o₂ be two ops with the same context (so they can transform against each other), let o₁’ = IT(o₁, o₂), o₂’ = IT(o₂, o₁), then IT(I(o₁), o₂’) should equal to I(o₁’).
-IOW,
+In essence, it says the transformed inverse of an op should be equal to the inverse of the transformed op.
+The formal definition is as follows: let o₁ and o₂ be two ops with the same context (so they can transform against each other), let o₁’ = IT(o₁, o₂), o₂’ = IT(o₂, o₁), then IT(I(o₁), o₂’) should equal to I(o₁’).
+Ie,

 IT(I(o₁), IT(o₂, o₁)) = I(IT(o₁, o₂))

 To avoid IP3, you need to make sure you never transform an inverse op I(o₁) against an op o₂ where o₂ is concurrent (context-independent) to o₁.
-IOW, don’t mingle inverse with concurrent ops together.
+Ie, don’t mingle inverse with concurrent ops together.

 To keep things simple, we only allow undo and redo on a linear history.
 Basically, the default undo/redo behavior anyone would